sotiristiga/euroleague/README.md

 Usage,
 PIE

-The function which used ->
+The function which was used ->

-Search Player: You can find the stats of a player that you interest, you can use and some conditions for the phase & season you interest, what the player made at home or away games and wins or loses
+Search Player: You can find the stats of a player of your interest, you can use some conditions for the phase & season you interest too, what the player made at home or away games and wins or loses

-The function which used -> player_stats(dp,p1,ha,wl,ph,season)
+The function which are used -> player_stats(dp,p1,ha,wl,ph,season)

 In this page you can find:

-- All the teams that he played
+- All the teams that the player played for
 - The total games that he played in each team
 - The average stats of the player

-Compare Players: You can compare two players for their stats, you can use and some conditions for the phase & season you interest, what the player made at home or away games and wins or loses
+Compare Players: You can compare two players for their stats, you can use some conditions for the phase & season of your interest, what the player made at home or away games and wins or loses

-The function which used -> player_stats(dp,p1,ha,wl,ph,season)
+The function which are used -> player_stats(dp,p1,ha,wl,ph,season)

 In this page you can find: